ZTF20aajnksq (AT2020blt): A Fast Optical Transient at $z \approx 2.9$ With No Detected Gamma-Ray Burst Counterpart: Comparison to GRB Afterglows

 In \S\ref{sec:disc-basic-analysis} we show that constant colors are a reasonable assumption at optical frequencies.
 So, to obtain more precise parameters we fit Equation~\ref{eq:beuermann} to the $g$-, $r$-, and $i$-band light curves simultaneously, assuming constant $g-r$ and $r-i$ offsets.
-The result is $m_c = 20.95 \pm 0.84$, $t_0 = 2458876.65\pm0.18$, $t_b=1.00\pm0.43\,$d, $\alpha_1 = 0.59 \pm 0.68$, and $\alpha_2 = 2.56 \pm 0.28$ (the smoothing parameter is still poorly constrained; $n=5.54\pm14.2$).
-Note that we cannot assume a single spectral index across the optical band because the $g$-band flux is attenuated by the Ly-$\alpha$ absorption feature and the Lyman forest.
-The fit has a reduced $\chi^2/\nu=11.8/\nu=1.32$ where $\nu=9$ is the number of degrees of freedom.
-Throughout the paper, we use the parameters resulting from the multi-band fit, which results in a best-fit light curve shown in the left panel of Figure~\ref{fig:data}.
+The result is $m_{c,r} = 20.96 \pm 0.53$\,mag, $m_{c,g} = 21.50 \pm 0.53$\,mag, $m_{c,i} = 20.66 \pm 0.53$\,mag, $t_0 = 2458876.68\pm0.01$, $t_b=1.00\pm0.10\,$d, $\alpha_1 = 0.54 \pm 0.26$, and $\alpha_2 = 2.62 \pm 0.01$.
+The smoothing parameter is still poorly constrained: $n=4\pm67$.
+Note that we do not assume a single spectral index across the optical band because the $g$-band flux is slightly attenuated by the Ly-$\alpha$ absorption feature and the Lyman forest (from the spectrum we estimate that it is attenuated at the 15\% level, corresponding to about 0.2\,mag).
+The fit has a reduced $\chi^2/\nu=11.8/\nu=1.31$ where $\nu=10$ is the number of degrees of freedom.
+Throughout the paper, we use the parameters resulting from this multi-band fit, which results in a best-fit light curve shown in the left panel of Figure~\ref{fig:data}.

-The best-fit $t_0$ is Jan 28.15 $\pm$ 0.18, 3.1 hours before the first detection and 14.6 hours after the last non-detection.
-The best-fit $t_\mathrm{j}=1.00\pm0.43\,$d after $t_0$ (observer-frame) is typical of optical afterglows with breaks (e.g. \citealt{Zeh2006,Kann2010,Wang2018}).
-In Figure~\ref{fig:alphahist} we show the resulting value of $\Delta \alpha = 1.97\pm0.74$ compared to the distribution in \citet{Zeh2006} and \citet{Kann2010}.
-The value of $\Delta \alpha$ appears to be large compared to afterglows in the literature, but given the uncertainties we cannot conclude that it is truly unusual.
+The best-fit $t_0$ is Jan 28.18 $\pm$ 0.01, which is 2.4 hours before the first detection and 15.6 hours after the last non-detection.
+The best-fit $t_\mathrm{j}=1.00\pm0.10\,$d after $t_0$ (observer-frame) is typical of optical afterglows with breaks (e.g. \citealt{Zeh2006,Kann2010,Wang2018}).
+In Figure~\ref{fig:alphahist} we show the resulting value of $\Delta \alpha = 2.08\pm0.26$ compared to the distribution in \citet{Zeh2006} and \citet{Kann2010}.
+The value of $\Delta \alpha$ appears to be large compared to afterglows in the literature, but not unprecedented.

 The origin of breaks in afterglow light curves is still debated.
 A leading hypothesis is that a break results from a collimated jet \citep{Rhoads1997,Sari1999}.
 The traditional argument is that while $\Gamma(t) \gg \theta^{-1}$, the emission cannot be distinguished from an isotropic outflow, because relativistic beaming confines the viewing angle to a small region that is expanding too quickly to interact sideways.
 As $\Gamma(t)$ decreases to $\Gamma(t) \sim \theta^{-1}$, two effects become important: the jet begins expanding sideways \citep{Rhoads1997}, and the edge of the jet becomes visible \citep{Meszaros1999}.
 However, ``textbook'' achromatic breaks are rarely observed, and simulations suggest that breaks can be chromatic \citep{vanEerten2011} and that sideways expansion can take place significantly later than when the edge of the jet becomes visible \citep{Panaitescu1998,Granot2012}.